-A complete application requires:
+A complete application requires all the following (GRE scores are optional):

 - Online Graduate Admissions application

 - References

-- GRE scores

 - Statement of purpose

 - Writing sample

 - Curriculum vitae or resume

 - Transcripts

 - TOEFL scores

 Application Deadline is January 15.
 For more information on the application process and requirements, please click here.